elevywis/QSalign/README.md

   Step 5.
 [OPTIONAL]

     By default the folder “BU_PISA” contains only the top solution from PISA, if one wants to use few more solutions from PISA, then run PISA from CCP4 Program suite  (http://www.ccp4.ac.uk/index.php) and copy the assemblies as XXXX_p1.pdb (already present), XXXX_p2.pdb etc. into the folder BU_PISA.
-Also add the entries in the name list file “pdb_pisa.txt”

   Step 6.